Where can wonder take you?

 Just minutes from campus, you’ll find plenty to take advantage of—music venues, food carts, bookstores, and miles of biking and hiking paths, plus big and small companies for internship and research opportunities.
 Just a short drive from campus, you can explore the beautiful Oregon Coast, Mount Hood, and the Columbia River Gorge.

-Since our founding in 1901, the University of Portland has been guided by the Congregation of Holy Cross, a community of Roman Catholic priests and brothers who are committed to educating students in mind and heart.
-Theology and philosophy classes are part of every major, and you will be encouraged to ask questions about your values, beliefs, and role in the world.
-You’ll also find a wide range of academic programs to choose from, with more than 40 majors and 32 minors offered in our Schools of Business, Education, Engineering, and Nursing and our College of Arts and Sciences.
+Grounded in tradition and open to possibility.
+UP is guided by the Congregation of Holy Cross, a community of priests and brothers who see education as a formation of the heart and mind.
+Faith, along with acceptance and inclusivity, is woven into our community.
+You will be encouraged to ask questions about your values, beliefs, and role in the world.
+You’ll also find a wide range of academic programs, with more than 40 majors and 33 minors offered in our Schools of Business, Education, Engineering, and Nursing and our College of Arts and Sciences.

 Every journey is unique.
 There are so many paths to take and no single way to get where you’re going.
 As you discover who you want to be, there are many resources to help you.
 Through our Shepard Academic Resource Center, Clark Library, and Career Center, you’ll have access to peer tutoring, academic advising, labs, and internship opportunities.
 Our Moreau Center provides access to a variety of service learning experiences, our Franz Center helps bring your business ideas to life, and diverse study abroad programs will help you see the world from a new perspective.
 And our Honors Program, Army and Air Force ROTC, and ethics institute provide further opportunities to gain new understandings.